RN vs. BSN: What You Should Know

-A Bachelor of Science in nursing includes all of the class work found with an associate degree or diploma program as well as a more comprehensive coverage of the social and physical sciences, research, public and community health and management.
-The extra class work enriches professional development, prepares you for a larger scope of practice, and provides an increased awareness of issues that impact patients and effect health care delivery.
+A Bachelor of Science in nursing includes all of the class work found with an associate degree or diploma program as well as a more comprehensive coverage of the social and physical sciences, research, public and community health, and management.
+The extra class work enriches professional development, prepares you for a larger scope of practice, and provides an increased awareness of issues that impact patients and effective health care delivery.

 What does this mean for you?